TinyTapeout/tinytapeout-ihp-25b/projects/tt_um_pqn/docs/info.md

 ## How it Works

-This project is based on the PQN model [1], which is designed for the digital implementation of neuron circuits.
+This project is based on the PQN model[^1], which is designed for the digital implementation of neuron circuits.
 In particular, this work adopts a two-variation PQN model.
-The parameters are configured to reproduce Class 1 and Class 2 neurons according to Hodgkin’s classification [2].
+The parameters are configured to reproduce Class 1 and Class 2 neurons according to Hodgkin’s classification[^2].

 ### Governing Equations

-Following [1], The neuron dynamics are defined as:
+Following footnote 1, The neuron dynamics are defined as:

 ```math
 \frac{dv}{dt} = \frac{\phi}{\tau} \left( f(v) - n + I_0 + k I_{\text{stim}} \right)